mgiang2015/danceblocks2/README.md

 6. **Changing stage dimensions**.
 You can change the stage dimensions to fit the stage you are working with.
 Stages that are too large will be scaled down to fit the screen, but the ratio will be kept.
 7. **Share your blockings**.
 You can download the project and share it with others so that dancers can look through all the blockings and co-choreographers can work on the blockings too!

 I've created a google form for feedback, suggestion and bug reports as well!
-I appreciate every
+I appreciate every suggestion that can contribute to future iterations to this project.

 ## Shortcomings
 1. The 3D feature is still work in progress.
 Due to my lack of 3D modeling experience, I've model dancers with cuboids which resulted in roblox-looking dancers.
 This will have to do until I manage to find help or pick up 3D modeling myself.